AnyChart/docs.anychart.com/Common_Settings/Event_Listeners.md

 {sample}CMN\_Event\_Listener\_07{sample}

-## Manage Single Points
+## Manage Single Point

-To make a your chart more flexible, AnyChart charting framework provides several ways to manage current state of a single point.
+To make your chart more flexible, AnyChart js charting framework provides several ways to manage current state of a single point.
 Event's parameter contains quite a few properties that can ease interactivity managing.

 For instance, **point** property can be used to get the point that triggered the event.
 This property provides pretty much the same options as {api:anychart.core.SeriesBase#getPoint}**.getPoint()**{api} method does.
 All methods of a {api:anychart.core.SeriesPoint}**series point**{api} can be invoked upon this property.